FelixKrueger/TrAEL-seq/README.md

 # TrAEL-seq

-A collection of scripts for and information about TrAEL-seq
+A collection of scripts for and information about TrAEL-seq.
+Last update 21 July 2020

 ## TrAEL-seq pre-processing (UMI and Poly-T handling)